handiko/ESP12-MQTT-RF-Jammer/README.md

 * For controlling the RF Jammer, I'm using MQTT Dashboard smartphone app with proper settings.
 If I were to change the frequencies or disable/re-enable the jammer, the device would response accordingly.
 ![](./inAction.png)
 *Picture above: Demonstration for controlling the RF Jammer via MQTT protocol (ESP12_MQTT_RF_Jammer.ino skecth).
 First, i started off with min_freq of 40.7MHz and max_freq of 41.2MHz.
 Then, sometime later I changed the max_freq and then the min_freq into 41.35MHz and 40.55MHz respectively.
-For a couple of seconds, I disabled the RF Jammer and then re-enabled it*
+For a couple of seconds, I disabled the RF Jammer and then re-enabled it.
+All is done via MQTT Dashboard app.*

 ## TODO
 * Optimize the code (there is a lot of room for improvements!!)